What is the census?

 How do I take the census?

 There are three ways to respond to the census: online, phone or mail.
-Households will receive an invitation in the mail with instructions for completing the questionnaire in March 2020.
+Households received an invitation in the mail with instructions for completing the questionnaire in March 2020.

 What questions are on the census?